benhsm/minesweeper/README.md

 [Lipgloss](https://github.com/charmbracelet/lipgloss).

-As of now, only the most essential features that make the game playable are implemented; the first click is not guaranteed to be safe, and board configurations in which the player is forced to guess may occur.
+As of now, only the most essential features that make the game playable are implemented; the first move is not guaranteed to be safe, and board configurations in which the player is forced to guess may occur.

 ## Installation